 In 2011, SABR launched its Digital Library program at SABR.org/ebooks.
 Our publications program is shifting to take advantage of new methods of publishing.
 Not only will we continue to publish new books like Can He Play?
 A Look At Baseball Scouts And Their Profession, which showcase the best efforts of SABR's members, chapters and committees, but now new technology makes it possible for us to bring back out-of-print titles such as Great Hitting Pitchers and Run, Rabbit, Run.

-Books will be available in digital formats as well as paperbacks produced by "print on demand" (POD), and SABR members get discounted rates for all e-book publications, including many for free.
+Books are available in digital formats as well as paperbacks produced by "print on demand" (POD), and SABR members get discounted rates for all e-book publications, including many for free.
 Visit SABR.org/ebooks for a complete list of titles.

 |Previous page||Next page|